DanielZander/Virtual-cam-/README.md

-OBS comes with an integrated virtual camera feature, but it provides only a single camera instance, so it is not possible to send frames from the the built-in OBS virtual Camera to Python, do manipulations to the videostream and then send these frames to zoom using the same virutal camera.
+OBS comes with an integrated virtual camera feature, but it provides only a single camera instance, so it is not possible to send frames from the the built-in OBS virtual Camera to Python, do manipulations to the videostream and then send these frames to zoom using the same virtual camera.
 Therefore, the filter pipeline requires two seperate virtucal camera extensions.
 One working as an input source from OBS to the script and the other as input source to zoom (or some other platform).
 Thankfully there is an old plugin that still works fine and that can be used simultaneously as the one already integrated in OBS.